Salo Baron: Scholarship

 According to Yosef Hayim Yerushalmi, Baron "was undoubtedly the greatest Jewish historian of the 20th century."
 His and his wife's magnum opus was A Social and Religious History of the Jews (Columbia University Press), which began as a series of lectures, turned into a three-volume overview of Jewish history published in 1937 and finally grew into a revised version.
 Professor Baron continued to work on the series throughout his life.

 Baron opposed the "lachrymose conception of Jewish history," sometimes identified with Heinrich Graetz, the 19th-century Jewish historian.
 In a 1975 interview, Baron said "Suffering is part of the destiny [of the Jews], but so is repeated joy as well as ultimate redemption."
 Robert Bonfil mentions that Baron revised his views somewhat on Jewish historiography in the 1960s.
 Still, even though his own parents were killed in the Holocaust, he insisted that persecution was not fundamental to Jewish history.
 However, Robert Liberles, Baron's biographer, points out that he lamented the decline of the lachrymose conception in a 1960s article, reversing his normal urging and hoping that the new currents in Jewish historiography would not completely displace the old, perhaps colored by his testimony at the trial of Adolf Eichmann.
 Magda Teter writes that the phrase and concept are still misunderstood today, and that Baron and Cecil Roth did not seek to deny suffering, but sought to celebrate life and the joy of Jewish history.
-Quoting Baron on Jewish agency in 1963, she points out he had acknowledged the "sordid reality" of Jewish history, including how the Nazis used the middle ages as a kind of camouflage, and wrote, "were Jews mere objects of general historical evolution, they could not possibly have survived the successive waves of hostility throughout the ages."
+Quoting Baron on Jewish agency in 1963, she points out he had acknowledged the "sordid reality" of Jewish history, including how the Nazis used the Middle Ages as a kind of camouflage, and wrote, "were Jews mere objects of general historical evolution, they could not possibly have survived the successive waves of hostility throughout the ages."

+Magda Teter points out that Baron's view is widely misunderstood.
 David Engel also was critical of Baron's anti-lachrymose view, citing the Holocaust being a black box in Jewish historiography.
-Engel refers to the anti-lachrymose view as "neo-Baronianism," pointing out that Baron himself was only speaking about the middle ages specifically, writing, Baron's criticism of the lachrymose theory of Jewish history was applicable to a particular period in Jewish history, not to Jewish history as a whole.
+Engel refers to the anti-lachrymose view as "neo-Baronianism," pointing out that Baron himself was only speaking about the Middle Ages specifically, writing, Baron's criticism of the lachrymose theory of Jewish history was applicable to a particular period in Jewish history, not to Jewish history as a whole.
 As a historiographical platform, moreover, it was more descriptive than prescriptive... if Baron appears today to have deviated on occasion from his own prescription to turn historiographical attention away from catastrophe and suffering and toward continuities and beneficial interactions with the surrounding society, the appearance reflects an interpretation that is inconsistent with Baron's own work.
 A prescription to do so in all cases is a product of his latter-day votaries, not of Baron himself.